 Jesus as: "Yeshua Ha-Mashiah".

 As approximately stated in the book, Killing Jesus, Jesus would never write a book, compose a song, or put paint on a canvas.
-But two thousand years from His birth, after His message has spread to billions of people, more books will be written about His life,, more songs sung in His honor, and more works of art created in His name than for any other man in the history of the world!
+But two thousand years from His birth, after His message has spread to billions of people, more books will be written about His life, more songs sung in His honor, and more works of art created in His name than for any human in the history of the world!
 Converts to Christianity who feel (or inactive Christians who finally give in and claim the Faith), in retrospect, that a "force" dragged them while resisting the "pull" into the Faith will sometimes refer to Jesus as the Hound of Heaven (as if Jesus were like a blood-hound who would not give up on the cold trail to that person's heart).
 I am one of those.

 John: at least when applied to John the Baptist, the name